-Deciding what contents to post on public Web sites requires careful consideration.
-As it is helpful when Web sites make minutes of meetings, reports and background material readily available to a broad population, it is also paramount to keep in mind that these documents may be posted in a public medium.
+Deciding what contents to post on public websites requires careful consideration.
+As it is helpful when websites make minutes of meetings, reports and background material readily available to a broad population, it is also paramount to keep in mind that these documents may be posted in a public medium.
 Each document needs to be reviewed and edited to insure that the full names of A.A. members are not included.
-Some committees have one version of minutes for A.A. members only, which includes full names and personal phone numbers and e-mail addresses, and a second version of the report that omits names and personal contact information so that minutes can be placed on the committee's public Web site.
-In addition to local A.A. members, please remember that the following individuals are A.A. members and that their full names and photographs should not appear in publicly posted reports or on publicly posted flyers:

-Class B (alcoholic) General Service Board Trustees and National Office staff members
+Some committees have one version of minutes for A.A. members only, which includes full names and personal phone numbers and email addresses, and a second version of the report that omits names and personal contact information so that minutes can be placed on the committee's public website.

+In addition to local A.A. members, please remember that the following individuals are A.A. members and that their full names and photographs should not appear in publicly posted reports or on publicly posted flyers: Class B (alcoholic) General Service Board Trustees, A.A.W.S. and Grapevine Directors, G.S.O. staff members and some Grapevine and La Viña employees.
 If there is any doubt about placing a person's full name in a report, it would be best to ask permission first.

-Some committees may find it perfectly acceptable to post full names and personal contact information on a password-protected Web site meant for A.A. members only.
+Some committees may find it perfectly acceptable to post full names and personal contact information on a password-protected website meant for A.A. members only.
 This will be up to the informed group conscience to decide.